Its-its/rust-xpath/README.md

-A *remake* of [sxd-xpath](https://github.com/shepmaster/sxd-xpath) so I can learn parsing.
+A *remake* of [sxd-xpath](https://github.com/shepmaster/sxd-xpath) to better fit my needs.

 Not complete.
-Not recommended.